Mortim-Portim/SnakePro/README.md

 ***Creating a custom Texturepack***

-    Duplicate "res/r_Standard" and rename the folder to "r_myRes" Edit Pictures or replace them with your own (but always keep the name) Change the Parameter "ResourceLoc" to "/r_myRes"
+    duplicate "res/r_Standard" and rename the folder to "r_myRes" edit pictures and sounds or replace them with your own (but always keep the name) change the parameter "ResourceLoc" to "/r_myRes" (in "res/params.txt")